-Business Contact Name: DR. EDWARD ZUNIGA, SUPERINTENDENT
+Business Contact Name: FRED ARTEAGA, PRINCIPAL

-Phone Number: 626-444-9005
+Phone Number: 626-442-0481

 Date Last Revised: 11/18/2021

 Date Last Revised: 11/18/2021 SUMMARY OF RE QUIRED PROCEDURES CONTAINED IN THIS DOCUMENT × VID-19 Containment, Response and Control Plan that describes the school's preventing and containing the spread of COVID-19 on campus.
-X A plan or protocol to initiate a a School Exposure Management Plan consistent with DPH guidance. \(\begin{array}{c} \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ A plan to immediately report Health. a cluster of cases (3 or more cases within 14 days) to the Department of Public E should describe the strategy orating COVID-19 testing into regular school operations, which at a minimum for ensuring access to testing for students or employees who are symptomatic exposure to an individual infected with SARS-CoV-2.
-The plan must provid e that all testing results will be reported to the Department of Public Health.
-All employees have been toll COVID-19. d not to come to work if sick or if they have been exposed to a person who has À dings or transports (school buses as well as school buildings) who has contact s, or other employees) is required to wear a face mask while indoors regardless Ğ Everyone on school campus elected to adopt such policie must comply with outdoor masking requirements at schools or districts that have s. impairment that prevents we ion due to a medical condition, mental health condition, disability or hearing a mask, is a medical determination and therefore must be made by a r, or other licensed medical professional practicing under the license of a ď tractors, vendors, and delivery personnel have been provided instructions e masks when around others indoors. × Copies of this Protocol have been distributed to all employees.
-Face masks required at all ti mes on buses.
-Q Information should be sent to related to COVID-19 prevent o parents and students prior to the start of school concerning school policies ion. ~ A copy of this protocol is pos on the school or district webs sted at all public entrances to the school and uploaded to a public facing page site. $\Box$ Signage has been posted th face masks and importance roughout the school reminding staff and students of policies concerning use of of hand washing.
+X A plan or protocol to initiate a a School Exposure Management Plan consistent with DPH guidance.
+K A plan to immediately report Health. a cluster of cases (3 or more cases within 14 days) to the Department of Public K should describe the strategy orating COVID-19 testing into regular school operations, which at a minimum for ensuring access to testing for students or employees who are symptomatic exposure to an individual infected with SARS-CoV-2.
+The plan must provide e that all testing results will be reported to the Department of Public Health.
+All employees have been tole COVID-19. d not to come to work if sick or if they have been exposed to a person who has Ğ lings or transports (school buses as well as school buildings) who has contact s, or other employees) is required to wear a face mask while indoors regardless Ŏ Everyone on school campus elected to adopt such policies must comply with outdoor masking requirements at schools or districts that have s. \(\delta\) impairment that prevents we ion due to a medical condition, mental health condition, disability or hearing a mask, is a medical determination and therefore must be made by a r, or other licensed medical professional practicing under the license of a ď tractors, vendors, and delivery personnel have been provided instructions e masks when around others indoors.
+X Copies of this Protocol have been distributed to all employees.
+Face masks required at all tir nes on buses.
+Q Information should be sent t related to COVID-19 prevent o parents and students prior to the start of school concerning school policies ion. ' A copy of this protocol is pos on the school or district webs sted at all public entrances to the school and uploaded to a public facing page site.
+V Signage has been posted the face masks and importance of roughout the school reminding staff and students of policies concerning use of of hand washing.

-Signage is posted at each public entrance of the school informing visitors that they should not enter the been developed to ensure that education can continue without undue risk to the student.
+Signage is posted at each public entrance of the school informing visitors that they should not enter the facility if they have symptoms of COVID-19.

-A plan for updating Individualized Education Plans (IEPs) and 504 Plans of students with special needs has facility if they have symptoms of COVID-19.
+A plan for undating Individualized Education Plans (IEBs) and 504 Plans of students with special people has